Limiting beliefs at work: 10 examples to overcome now

 What are limiting beliefs?

-For example, if your limiting belief is that you’re bad at inspirational speaking, you’ll likely decline any opportunity to share your knowledge with others in a group setting.
-Or, if you have to speak in front of people you may think you'll be more likely to fail.
+For example, if your limiting belief is that you're bad at inspirational speaking, you'll likely decline any opportunity to share your knowledge with others in a group setting.
 This is because you have preconceived notions about your ability to speak that limit your potential.

-Limiting beliefs can also keep you in a negative state of mind, hindering you from encountering new opportunities and life experiences while wreaking havoc on your mental health.
-That’s why it’s so important to not only work on your self-awareness and self-esteem, but also recognize unconscious biases.
-Holding on to biases about others hinders your ability to collaborate effectively, ultimately impacting your quality of work.
+Limiting beliefs can also keep you in a negative state of mind, hindering you from encountering new opportunities and life experiences.
+That's why it's so important to not only work on your self-awareness and self-esteem, but also recognize unconscious biases.
+Holding on to biases about others hinders your ability to collaborate effectively, ultimately affecting your quality of work.

 10 common examples of limiting beliefs